d6t/d6tflow/README.md

 ## When to use d6tflow?

 * Data science: you want to build better models faster.
 Your workflow is EDA, feature engineering, model training and evaluation. d6tflow works with ANY ML library including sklearn, pytorch, keras
 * Data engineering: you want to build robust data pipelines using a lightweight yet powerful library.
-You workflow is load, filter, transform, join data in pandas, dask or pyspark.
+You workflow is load, filter, transform, join data in pandas, dask, pyspark, sql, athena

 ## What can d6tflow do for you?